-- In our experience, LG refrigerators had normal compressor repair rates up until the past year, so this problem is fairly recent and likely not an indictment of the linear compressor design as a whole.
+- In our experience, LG refrigerators had normal compressor repair rates up until late 2018/early 2019, so this problem is fairly recent and likely not an indictment of the linear compressor design as a whole.

 Some people would rather avoid the brand for now.
 If you want to explore other options, compressor terms like "inverter compressors" or "digital compressors" are all terms for variable-speed compressors controlled by algorithms (although the design varies between manufacturers).
 Any of these variable-speed compressors from other brands should offer efficiency and reliability gains compared to a traditional compressor.

 If you buy a new LG, let us know how you like it and your feedback on the compressor.
 We'd love to hear from you!